Munkyfoot/claude-terminal/README.md

 - Get assistance with terminal commands specific to your platform (Linux, Windows, or macOS)
 - Receive help with code and other queries
 - Optionally store conversation history to improve responses over time
-- **New**: Function calling support, enabling file writing based on user interactions
+- Function calling support, enabling file writing and reading based on user interactions
+- **New**: Ability to switch between Claude models (Sonnet and Opus) for better responses

 ## Prerequisites